 modem, before it has ever communicated on a DSL line; the bottom

-point here is that displaying these pages requires communication with
+point here is that displaying these pages apparently require

 the "mother home ship" back inside the Verizon network somewhere.

-The Westell modem is not intelligent enough to do these things itself.
+The Westell modem does not do these things itself (disconnected from

 It appears that any information about my internal network is